followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/10 NuGet Package.md

 After installing all the necessary packages, link the required scripts within your index page's `<head>` tag as shown in the [Local Scripts](/Documentation/Guide/Getting_Started/Installation/Local_Scripts) article.

-[note]You cannot load DevExtreme libraries to the Visual Studio 15 ASP.NET 5 Web Application using the NuGet package.
-Use the [Bower package](/Documentation/Guide/Getting_Started/Installation/Bower_Package) instead.

 #####See Also#####
 - [Installing NuGet](http://docs.nuget.org/docs/start-here/installing-nuget)
 - [Bower Package](/Documentation/Guide/Getting_Started/Installation/Bower_Package)